lastland/scala-forklift-quill/README.markdown

         }
     }

-And comment the following code:
+And comment out the following code:

     override def alreadyAppliedIds = List()